 You’ll want to avoid spots with menus in many languages or with people who are trying to get you to come inside.
 Here are a few other ways to make sure you avoid a crappy meal.

 In general, there are a few travel essentials we won’t travel without.
 Head to our Amazon shop for all our must-have travel carry-on items.
 Read on for what to pack for Italy.

-La Bella FiguraItalians live by the concept of “la Bella figura,” which means to present yourself (through everything from your manners to your clothing) in the best possible light.
+Italians live by the concept of “la Bella figura,” which means to present yourself (through everything from your manners to your clothing) in the best possible light.